Healthy enough for breakfast, sweet enough for dessert, this individual Dutch baby pancake with berries & maple yogurt is easy & delicious.

 As I said, this is really easy to make, but I have a couple tips to help you along.
 First, you need to make sure your pan is hot ahead of time.
 I find it easiest to just put it in the oven as it's warming up.
 Then the butter should be hot too, so give it a minute or two to warm before you add the batter.

-Whisk the batter until smooth then pour it into the pan and put it back in the oven.
+Whisk the batter until smooth and let it sit while the oven heats up.
+Then carefully pour it into the hot pan and put it back in the oven.
 Just pour it into the middle of the pan and let it spread rather than swirling.
 Leave it to rise to a lovely, lightly brown pancake.

-See how easy it is in this short video:
+See how easy it is in the short video!

 This individual Dutch baby pancake is healthy and easy enough to be a tasty brunch, and sweet enough to be dessert.
 Whether you cook a few for a crowd or just one for yourself, no judgement, it's delicious.
 Give it a try and you'll see what I mean.